imjamesonzeller/wordsearchapi/README.md

     print(response.text)
 ```

+The test.py file also works well with better formating for CLI word searches.

 ### Dependencies for Testing

 If you're testing the API using Python, you'll need to install the `requests` library: